Sahiep/aml-hands-on-lab/labs/1_concepts/concepts.md

     ![](./media/from_local_files.png)

-3. Click 'Browse', choose the file you had downloaded, and click 'Next' to create the dataset in the workspace's default Blob storage
+3. Click 'Upload', choose the file you had downloaded, and click 'Next' to create the dataset in the workspace's default Blob storage

    ![](./media/upload.png)